 It would seem that l’Occitane is rather active on Wechat, launching frequently paid ad campaigns at the moment as well as posting content regularly on both its official account and Wechat Chanel.
 The brand also has a mini-program within which you’ll find on the online store as well as a link to previous live-streaming and information to the coming one.

-If there is one point on which l’Occitane could improve, it would be its Wechat Brand zone (you can find it through the WeChat search tool – read more about wechat SEO here) which lakes in customization especially when compared to its Baidu Brand Zone.
+If there is one point on which l’Occitane could improve, it would be its Wechat Brand zone (you can find it through the WeChat search tool – read more about WeChat SEO here) which lakes in customization especially when compared to its Baidu Brand Zone.

-L’occitane on Xiahongshu :
+L’occitane on Xiaohongshu :

-Weibo a good place for high-end cosmetic?
+Weibo a good place for high-end cosmetics brands in China?

 Weibo is a great platform to use to promote your brand, as it will enable you to build your brand image by posting qualitative content like photographs or videos of your campaigns.
 This is a great social media to use in order to maximize your exposure and grow and also keep in touch with your community.